majguo/open-liberty-demo/elk-integration/readme.md

-# Integrate Elastic Stack for application running on Open Liberty
+# Integrate Elastic Stack for Open Liberty Application

 ## How to run on Azure Red Hat OpenShift (ARO) 4.3 cluster
 ### Prerequisites